 The Minnesota Twins dugout is located on the third base side of the field.
 The Visitors' dugout is along the first base side.

-There are two elevators located inside the towers on the first and third base sides of the CenturyLink Sports Complex.
+There are two public elevators located inside the towers on the first and third base sides of the CenturyLink Sports Complex.

 Security officers are present before, during, and after all games throughout the stadium.
 If a security officer is needed at any time, please notify a staff member or usher or go to the Four Points by Sheraton Guest Services Booths.

-In case of emergency, you will be directed as to how to orderly evacuate the CenturyLink Sports Complex by Twins Event Staff, PA announcements, and Scoreboard instructions.
+In case of emergency, you will be directed as to how to orderly evacuate the CenturyLink Sports Complex by Twins Event Staff, PA announcements, and Scoreboard instructions

 Fans in need of medical attention should inform an usher, Sheriff's Deputy, concession worker, or staff member immediately.
-First Aid locations are located on the 3rd base side of the concourse across from the team store and located on the boardwalk beyond the outfield batter's eye.
+First Aid locations are located on the 3rd base side of the concourse across from the team store and located on the Boardwalk beyond the outfield batter's eye.

 Fans are entitled to keep any baseball landing in the seats.
-Batted balls and bats sailing into the stands can be VERY dangerous, and as a ticket holder you do assume that risk.
+Batted balls and bats sailing into the stands can be inherently dangerous, and as a ticket holder you do assume that risk.
 The Fort Myers Miracle, Minnesota Twins, and Lee County are not liable for any guest injured by a thrown or batted ball or bat that enters the seating area.
 Please do not reach over the wall onto the playing surface to retrieve foul balls, and please do not push/shove patrons in order to track down a foul ball.
 Please pay attention to the activities on the field at all times.